How to Make The Consumer Decision Journey Better Than Ever

 At a broad level, tools like marketing automation enable brands to do this in more places, but the interactions most tools provide is rarely real-time.
 Real-time is critical because that’s how consumers are considering products today.
 As mentioned above, they’re bouncing between search channels and video channels.
 They could also be looking at social indicators and reading authoritative content to try and make the best possible decisions.

-Virtual Sales Advisors are one solution that can shorten this process and turn your consumer decision journey into a consultation decision journey.
+Virtual Product Advisors are one solution that can shorten this process and turn your consumer decision journey into a consultation decision journey.
 There are brands out there with real salespeople offering meaningful guidance, recommendations and advice to consumers, but those salespeople are usually restricted to in-store scenarios or require cost-intensive appointment booking processes to get in front of consumers.

-Virtual Sales Advisors offer a more cost-effective way to enable the “consultation decision journey”.
+Virtual Product Advisors offer a more cost-effective way to enable the “consultation decision journey”.
 They’re always on and responsive, able to act as product experts and trusted advisors and – most importantly – can get consumers to disclose key information about themselves that drive recommendations and affirmations of the best possible product choices.
 By doing this through interfaces like messaging and smart speakers, brands can accelerate the consumer decision journey in an entirely new way.

 This is just one example of how brands can deploy virtual skincare advisors to help make consumer purchase decisions faster and easier.